crisemi/crisemi/README.md

 👋 Hi, I’m @crisemi
-I’m a freshman student of artficial intelligence
+-I’m a freshman student of artficial intelligence
-I’m learning data structures, algorithms and POO
+-I’m learning data structures, algorithms and POO
-I’m interested in learning about programming contests like the ICPC and starting to develop mi own projects
+-I’m interested in learning about programming contests like the ICPC and starting to develop mi own projects

 <!---